brooklyncentral/brooklyn-cassandra/README.md

  - cassandra.cluster.nodes (# of nodes in the cluster)

 You can also use the `cassandra-cluster-template` entity directly.
-For example, use this blueprint to deploy a cluster to Blue Box:
+For example, use this blueprint to deploy a cluster to Blue Box on CentOS:

 ```
 name: Cassandra Cluster on Blue Box (LON)